Football Nonsense

 📍 Location: 18 Pitt Street, S1 4DD (city centre)

-Why Visit: Large Wetherspoons in the city centre, ideal for large groups, with cheap food and drink.
+Why Visit: Large Wetherspoons in city centre, great for big groups, cheap food and drink.
 Gets very busy on matchdays.

 Away Fans: Welcome – popular away fan meeting point